bool3max/bbmp_utils/README.md

 `bbmp_utils` is a native library for working with BMP files.

 It is written in POSIX C11 and its only dependency it the C stdlib.
-It has only been tested on `amd64`, linux 5.1 and gcc 9.0, though I see no reason why it shouldn't work on other architectures and/or POSIX systems (cross-compilation isn't yet supported by the build system but host-compilation should work).
+It has only been tested on `amd64`, `linux 5.1` and `gcc 9.0`, though I see no reason why it shouldn't work on other architectures and/or POSIX systems (cross-compilation isn't yet supported by the build system but host-compilation should work).

 ---

-Right now it includes:
+As of now it includes:

 * functionality for parsing metadata out of and writing it to BMP files
 * a helper API for working with raw BMP image data
+* userspace functions for editing raw bitmaps (e.g. a `rot90` function for rotating a pixelarray by 90 degrees in either direction)

 ---